American-Institutes-for-Research/data-story-template/doc-site-src/docs/Customizations/text.md

 # Edit texts

-Often, the easiest way to find the text you want to edit is to use a code editor's search feature.
+Often, the easiest way to find the text you want to edit is to **use a code editor's search feature**.
 As long as you do not change any text's surrounding HTML element, it should retain the same style.

-It is also very helpful to use the browser's developer tool to inspect HTML elements, so that you can directly locate the element you want to edit.
+It is also very helpful to **use the browser's developer tool** to inspect HTML elements, so that you can directly locate the element you want to edit.

 <details>
 <summary>Excercise</summary>